telefonicaid/perseo-fe/documentation/api.md

 Fiware-ServicePath is an optional header.
 It is assumed that requests without Fiware-ServicePath belongs to a root scope "/" implicitely.

+Internally to the CEP, scopes do not have a special meaning, so the entire servicepath string is used as a unit, and no operation of CEP takes into account a particular scope inside servicepath.
+Note this is the current behaviour, although it could change in the future to align more closely to how Orion uses service path (i.e. in a hierarchical way)

 ### Notifications
 | Method | Path | Description|
 | ------ |:-----|-----------|